-Having healed my own gut and those of countless others, I’ve made and seen almost every mistake under the sun when it comes to chronic constipation.
+Having healed our own guts and those of countless others, we’ve made and seen almost every mistake under the sun in our clinic when it comes to chronic constipation.
 We’re all human, after all.
-But, if you are new to this journey, I want to help you learn from the experiences of those who’ve come before you and avoid some of the many pitfalls on the road ahead.
+But, if you are new to this journey, we want to help you learn from the experiences of those who’ve come before you and avoid some of the many pitfalls on the road ahead.

-But before we do that, I want to be very clear that this post is for those with chronic constipation, the type that isn’t improved with simple, conventional remedies like drinking more water and eating more fibre.
-These just don’t work for those of us who have more going on in their gut, often to the confusion of family and friends who try to help.
+But before we do that, we want to be very clear that this post is for those with chronic constipation, the type that isn’t improved with simple, conventional remedies like drinking more water and eating more fiber.
+These just don’t work for those of us who have more going on in our gut, often to the confusion of family and friends who try to help.

 So let’s get into it.
-Here are the most common mistakes I’ve encountered that I want to help you avoid while trying to clear and heal from whatever is causing your chronic constipation.
+Here are the most common mistakes we’ve encountered that we want to help you avoid while trying to clear and heal from whatever is causing your chronic constipation.